hyperfiddle/electric-fiddle/src/electric_tutorial/system_properties.md

 * the clojure lambda is an extractor function which needs to be written in Clojure not Electric because of the DOM's OOP semantics.
 If you wrote it like `(-> (dom/On "input" identity "") .-target .-value)`, because the `.-target` reference is the same with each event, `(.-value target)` will work skip.
 * cycle by side effect - we're using an atom to loop the input value higher in lexical scope.
 Super common idiom, more on this later.
 * **Note we're cycling values directly – there are no callbacks!**
+* `e/watch`: derives a reactive flow from a Clojure atom by watching for changes using the `clojure.core/add-watch` subscription API.

 Reactive for details